singulatron/superplatform/README.md

 <br />

 Singulatron runs AIs on your servers.
 It's source-available, private, and uses no third party APIs.

-Our goal is to support both AI usage and AI app development.
+A tool for AI consumption and AI app development.

 ## Roadmap